RDA-DMP-Common/RDA-DMP-Common-Standard/README.md

 It is also available as a [diagram](https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard/tree/master/docs/diagrams).

 ## Examples
-You can find JSON examples of maDMPs [here](https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard/tree/master/examples/JSON)
+You can find JSON examples of maDMPs [here](https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard/tree/master/examples/JSON).
-They may be the easiest way to start with the model.

 ## Feedback and contributions
+Current version of the model is freezed.
+It will undergo peridocial reviews to address feedback and requests for changes.
-Please create issues to provide feedback or contact us directly.
+Please create issues to provide feedback, request changes, ask for clarifications, etc. You can also contact group chairs directly.
+If the model does not support your use case, please also do let us know.

 ## Useful links
 We have collected all important links consultations, documents, tools, prototypes, etc. developed the working group [here](https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard/blob/master/docs/links.md)